tiagoboldt/docker-rabbitmq/README.md

 Docker setup for Apache Cassandra
 =================================

+This work was forked from: https://github.com/nicolasff/docker-cassandra

+Initial development, no changes to install rabbitmq have been made yet.

 This repository contains a set of scripts and configuration files to run a Cassandra cluster from [Docker](https://www.docker.io/) containers.
 The current version of this repository is configured to create a Cassandra 1.2 or 2.0 image and cluster.